smartcontractkit/hardhat-starter-kit/README.md

 2. A Private Key
 3. ETH & LINK token (either testnet or real)

-Let's look at an example of setting these up using the Kovan testnet.
+Let's look at an example of setting these up using the Rinkeby testnet.

-### Kovan Ethereum Testnet Setup
+### Rinkeby Ethereum Testnet Setup

 First, we will need to set environment variables.
 We can do so by setting them in our `.env` file (create it if it's not there).
 You can also read more about [environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) from the linked twilio blog.
 You'll find a sample of what this file will look like in `.env.example`

 > IMPORTANT: MAKE SURE YOU'D DONT EXPOSE THE KEYS YOU PUT IN THIS `.env` FILE.
 By that, I mean don't push them to a public repo, and please try to keep them keys you use in development not associated with any real funds.

-1. Set your `KOVAN_RPC_URL` [environment variable.](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)
+1. Set your `RINKEBY_RPC_URL` [environment variable.](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)

 You can get one for free from [Alchmey](https://www.alchemy.com/), [Infura](https://infura.io/), or [Moralis](https://moralis.io/speedy-nodes/).
 This is your connection to the blockchain.